Language

 Admission process

-The main steps in the admission procedure process involve: (1) the assessment of your application, which when positively evaluated will result in (2) an invitation for a test and possibly an interview and test, and (3) an email about your admission status (details below).
+The main steps in the admission procedure process involve: (1) the assessment of your application, which when positively evaluated will result in (2) an invitation for a test that might be followed by an interview, and (3) an email about your admission status (details below).

 Assessment of your application

 The Board of Admissions will carefully assess all complete applications.
-If your application is evaluated positively, you will be invited for a test and possibly also an interview.
+If your application is evaluated positively, you will be invited for a test.
+Depending on the outcome of the test, you might also be invited to an interview.

 Test and interview

-Applicants who meet the admission requirements will be invited for the second part of the selection procedure within three weeks after the application deadline.
+Applicants who meet the admission requirements will be invited for the second part of the selection procedure within four weeks after the application deadline.

-Candidates will take a test of basic knowledge in psychology, research methods and statistics.
-Depending on the evaluation of the application documents and the outcome of the test, candidates will either be offered a place in the study programme or invited to an individual interview with members of the Joint Board of Admissions.
+Candidates will take an online test of basic knowledge in psychology, research methods and statistics.
+Based on the evaluation of the application documents and the test results, candidates may be directly offered a place in the study programme, directly rejected, or invited to an individual interview with members of the Joint Board of Admissions.

 Based on all available information, the Joint Board of Admissions will assess the knowledge and skills level, attitude and motivation relevant to the programme that embraces the scientist-innovator model.
 The following selection criteria apply: